 Halfway back, the takeaway movements of the body look very similar.
 The hips have turned a minimal amount, the turn is being completely controlled by the core and back muscles.

-At the top of the swing, both of us are fully torqued up and ready to uncoil the body using the muscles of the core.
+At the top of the swing, both of us are fully torqued up and ready to uncoil the body using the core muscles in the golf swing.

-Undeniable evidence here of the transiton and downswing movements being driven by the core and not the shoulders.
-Note how our backs are still facing the target but we've made a very clear move onto the left foot while the arms are passive and allowed to fall.
+Undeniable evidence here of the transition and downswing movements being driven by the core and not the shoulders.
+Note how our backs are still facing the target but we've made a very clear move onto the lead foot while the arms are passive and allowed to fall.

 A split second after impact, the two positions are very similar once again.
-The weight is fully on the left heel, the head is back and core is continuing to pull the body around to the left.
+The weight is fully on the lead heel, the head is back and core is continuing to pull the body around toward the target.

-In other words, in working through the biomechanics of the body, I achieved positions that match Tiger's because Tiger uses his body biomechanically correctly in the golf swing!
-Trying to match Tiger's positions based on what you see on video as so many have tried before is completely futile because you are simply learning to match visible positions and it not possible to match his positions without using and feeling the correct muscles as the motor of the swing.
+In other words, in working through the biomechanics of the golf swing, I achieved positions that match Tiger's because Tiger uses his body biomechanically correctly in the golf swing!
+Trying to match Tiger's positions based on what you see on video as so many have tried before is completely futile because you are simply learning to match visible positions — it is not possible to match his positions without using and feeling the correct muscles as the motor of the swing.

 You must use the correct core muscles in the correct sequence, and that's what the Rotary Swing Tour is all about.
+The GOAT Drill system applies these exact biomechanical sequencing principles in real time, giving you instant feedback on whether your body is moving the way Tiger's does.
 Now, for those of you following the Rotary Swing Tour discussions on the golf blog, you may start to piece some things together from my posts:

 - Tiger Woods uses his body better than anyone on the PGA Tour, hands down.